Found near a village in Seine et Marne.

 • Foliage stage: juvenile

-• Species origin: North Africa, notably northern Algeria and northern Tunisia
+• Origin of the species: North Africa, particularly northern Algeria and northern Tunisia

 • Origin of cultivar: found in Seine et Marne, near a village